nrfconnect/sdk-nrf/doc/nrf/libraries/caf/power_manager.rst

 The |power_manager| checks if any application modules have reported an error condition.

 When any application module switches to the error state (that is, broadcasts :c:enum:`MODULE_STATE_ERROR` through :c:struct:`module_state_event`), the |power_manager| puts the application into the error state.
-Then, after the period of time defined by :option:`CONFIG_CAF_POWER_MANAGER_ERROR_TIMEOUT`, it puts the application to the off state.
+Then, after the period of time defined by :kconfig:`CONFIG_CAF_POWER_MANAGER_ERROR_TIMEOUT`, it puts the application to the off state.
 During this period, other modules can report the error condition to the user (for example, :ref:`caf_leds` can keep working in the error state).

 Restricting power states